 ‘The concert was a treat for all sorts of reasons…A privilege to enjoy such splendid music so close to home …The audience seated around small tables, reminiscent of the way music was enjoyed prior to 1850 when the modern concert format as we know it today developed… I enjoyed a glass of delicious Riesling on arrival (and a second in the interval!).
 A really delightful concert, engaging, informative, and very enjoyable.
 Review by The Cross-Eyed Pianist.

-2019 Spring Season concerts feature:
+2019 Spring Season concerts featured:

 - The Solem Quartet, playing Haydn, Schumann and Beethoven.A young ensemble, with a local background, rapidly gaining reputation around leading venues, including the Wigmore Hall, Oxford’s Holywell Music Room and St John’s Smith Square.